A living style guide for misterburton.com.

 Focus Management

 Modal dialogs implement proper focus trapping to prevent keyboard users from accidentally navigating outside the modal while it's open.
 When a modal opens, focus moves to the first interactive element.
 When closed, focus returns to the element that triggered the modal.
-This pattern follows the WAI-ARIA dialog design pattern.
+It follows the WAI-ARIA dialog design pattern.

 // Focus trap implementation